deadlyvipers/dojo_rules/introduction.md

 Hello!
-I'm here to teach people about GitHub.
+I'm here to teach people about Git
+I like JavaScript and  HTML & CSS